BuddiUI - Design system

 Buddi UI is the mobile design system created for Buddiqo, translating its Nuxt UI-based web interface into a mobile-native system.

-Rather than adapting the interface visually, the project restructures components to meet mobile usability standards redefining touch target sizing, spacing scales, and layout logic.
+Rather than adapting the interface visually, the project restructures components to meet mobile usability standards — redefining touch target sizing, spacing scales, and layout logic.
+The result is a scalable, token-driven foundation that ensures consistency across platforms while improving clarity and accessibility for mobile users.

 Designing for context